 Step 4: Addressing the Walls and Ceiling

 People always forget the ceiling.
 But grease and smoke rise.
-Over time, a layer of soot builds up on the dome or the top plates.
-Here's the thing — when the oven gets hot, that soot can flake off.
+Practically speaking, over time, a layer of soot builds up on the dome or the top plates.
+When the oven gets hot, that soot can flake off.
 Imagine a little piece of black carbon landing right on top of a fresh Margherita pizza.
-Not a great look.
+Not a great look Simple, but easy to overlook..

 Use a long-handled brush to scrub the ceiling and walls.
 You're not looking for a mirror finish; you're just removing the loose soot.